CChongQ/Computer-Graphics-Bounding-Volume-Hierarchy/README.md

 # Computer Graphics – Bounding Volume Hierarchy

+## Background
+**IMPORTANT:** (07/02/2021) There is currently an issue with calling cmake on this repo because of `LibiglDownloadExternal.cmake`.
+After recursively cloning this repo, please replace `./libigl/cmake/LibiglDownloadExternal.cmake` with https://raw.githubusercontent.com/libigl/libigl/master/cmake/LibiglDownloadExternal.cmake.

+Because students have already used this fix after the assignment has been released, we will update this repo after the deadline.

 > **To get started:** Clone this repository and all its [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) dependencies using:
 >
 >     git clone --recursive https://github.com/idaho777/computer-graphics-bounding-volume-hierarchy.git